Alcohol Marketing Practices FAQs

-The questions in this section refer to TABC Administrative Rule 45.113, Gifts, Services and Sales (Beer).
+The questions in this section refer to TABC Administrative Rule 45.113, Gifts, Services and Sales (Malt Beverage).

-- Be designed to promote a specific product or brand.
+- To promote a specific product or brand.

-- Be designed for a consumer’s use, either on or off the retailer's premises.
+- For a consumer’s use, either on or off the retailer's premises.

 Promotional items may not be sold for less than the item manufacturer's regularly published wholesale price.
-Payment must be in cash, paid on or before delivery.
-Under this definition, items that are referred to as "bar supplies" may also be promotional items in some instances.
+Payment must be in cash paid on or before delivery.

 Utilitarian includes items such as bottle openers that have a practical use in addition to advertising.